CoThings-App/cothings/README.md

 You can see the project overall progress from [here](https://github.com/rainlab-inc/coliving/projects/4)

-You can check out the [designs](https://github.com/rainlab-inc/cothings-design)
+You can checkout applications' designs from [here](https://github.com/rainlab-inc/cothings-design)

 Here's some screenshots that we use for our share-house's facility: